-We stress again that no assumptions were used to arrive at Hamilton's equations of motion (EQOM) and no assumption about the meaning of $q_i$ and $p_i$ are implied by notation.
-The use of the symbols ``$q$'' and ``$p$'' is just the convention of Hamiltonian theory.
-They represent arbitrary pairs of conjugate dynamical variables.
+We stress again that no substantial assumptions were made to arrive at Hamilton's equations of motion (EQOM) and no substantial assumption about the meaning of $q_i$ and $p_i$ are implied by the notation.
+The use of the symbols ``$q$'' and ``$p$'' is simply a convention of Hamiltonian theory.
+These quantities represent arbitrary pairs of conjugate dynamical variables.
 And we stress again that they are ``classical'' in the sense that $q\,p-p\,q=0$.

 Time, an arbitrary number of dynamical variables, a constant of motion and the PSR are the only required ingredients for the concept of a $2\,n$-dimensional phase space.
 Hence the concept of phase space has no intrinsic connection to spatial coordinates or mechanical momenta, but is purely abstract.
 It is the basis of any physical world.